ravindran-dev/dotfiles/README.md

 # License

 This configuration is open-sourced under the MIT License.
-Feel free to fork, modify, or reuse with credit.
+Feel free to fork, modify.

 # Author
 <a target="_blank" align="center">